RonyValle/FinalPack/README.md

 particular week.

 ***

 ## Week2

-In week 2 we read chapter 2 which is titled "Basic Commands and Directory
+In week 2 we read chapter 2 which is titled "Basic Commands and Directory Hierarchy".
+This chapter is one of the most important chapters in my opinion because it gave me the knowledge to navigate around in my Linux system.
+I learned the most basic commands in this chapter including:
+* `ls` To list the contents of a directoy.
+* `cd` To change to a different directory in my file system.
+* `echo` To print something to the screen or send its output to a file.
+* `cat` To output the contents of a file.
+* `cp` to copy a file
+* `mv` To move or rename a file.
+* *(Take a look at my week2 repository to see all the commands that I learned.
+The shell script in that repository has all of them)*